-“Buck Rogers in the 25th Century” was one of the many things that made being a kid in the 70s and 80s even more special.
+“Buck Rogers in the 25th Century” was one of the many things that must have made being a kid in the 70s and 80s even more special.
 The show ran for two seasons on NBC and was watched eagerly by an audience hungry for Star Wars quality science fiction shows.
-I was among that audience and I loved the show.
-To this day the opening narration has remained grounded in my memory;

 “The year is 1987 and NASA launches the last of America’s deep space probes…”

 Oh!
 A thought occurs — There weren’t any NASA shuttle missions in 1987.
 The series premiered in 1979 and ended in 1981, so there’s no way the producers could have predicted that there wouldn’t be any.
 The reason there wasn’t a shuttle mission in 1987 was that following the Challenger explosion in January of 1986 the shuttle program was put on hold for a while to give NASA time to assess and reassess the shuttle program.
 Eventually the next shuttle mission came along when Discovery was launched late in 1988.